 Breast augmentation, also known technically as augmentation mammaplasty and informally as breast implant surgery or breast enlargement surgery, is a cosmetic surgical procedure that utilizes implants to enlarge and shape the breasts.
 Women choose this procedure to attain fuller, more shapely breasts, to bring balance to a breast that may be somewhat smaller than the other, or simply to restore their natural breast volume that may have been lost due to aging or significant weight loss.
 This is one of most commonly performed cosmetic surgery procedures and is expected to increase in popularity now that the FDA has again approved the use of silicone gel implants for general use.
 Silicone gel implants give a much more natural look and feel to the breasts.
 For many years, patients seeking breast augmentation were limited to saline implants; now women have a choice.

 A breast lift, or mastopexy, is a surgical procedure that raises and reshapes sagging breasts.
-Over time, the effects of gravity along with the loss of the skin’s natural elasticity, begins to have an effect on the appearance of a woman’s breasts.
+The effects of gravity begins to have an effect on the appearance of a woman’s breasts.
 Heredity may also be a factor as well as weight loss.
 Good candidates for a breast lift are those women of a normal, stable weight, and fully developed.
 For those desiring an increase in the size or volume of their breasts in addition to repositioning and reshaping, breast lifts are often combined with augmentation surgery.
 In this case, implants are inserted in conjunction with the mastopexy to increase firmness and size.

 Tummy tuck is a common term for the surgical procedure, technically known as abdominoplasty, which corrects a protruding or loose, sagging abdomen.
-Excess fat, tissue material and skin is removed and the underlying musculature is tightened to flatten and contour the abdomen.
-For women with stretched abdominal areas due to pregnancy, older individuals whose skin has lost its elasticity, or those at their ideal weight but with stubborn abdominal fat deposits or loose skin, a tummy tuck can reduce or even eliminate a protruding abdomen.
+Excess fat, tissue material and skin is removed.
+The underlying musculature is tightened to flatten and contour the abdomen.
+Women with stretched abdominal areas due to pregnancy, older individuals whose skin has lost its elasticity, or those at their ideal weight but with stubborn abdominal fat deposits or loose skin, a tummy tuck can reduce or even eliminate a protruding abdomen.
 A tummy tuck should not be viewed as a substitute for weight loss and a good exercise program, but if you are close to your ideal weight and moderately fit, a tummy tuck can help you to attain a flatter, tighter abdomen.